ibm-cloud-docs/AnalyticsEngine/data-skipping.md

 To use index encryption:

 1. Follow all the steps to make sure PME is enabled.
-See [PME](/docs/AnalyticsEngine?topic=AnalyticsEngine-parquet-encryption){: new_window}.
+See [PME](/docs/AnalyticsEngine?topic=AnalyticsEngine-parquet-encryption).
 1. Perform all *regular* PME configurations, including Key Management configurations.
 1. Create encrypted metadata for a data set: